Anxious Americans vote on Election Day with faces masked, stores boarded up

 Trump praised the pickup drivers as “patriots,” and expressed impatience with the Federal Bureau of Investigation when the agency said it was looking into the matter.

-In the New York City area and elsewhere, convoys of vehicles with Trump flags stopped on highways and bridges, according to local media, snarling traffic in a defiant show of support for the president.
+After emerging, Eric Weaver, 44, said he had voted for Biden because he believed that Trump had made racists in America more brazen.

+“He’s enticing these hate groups to think they’ve got a place in society,” said Weaver, a Black collections manager.
+“Now they feel like they can be out in public and upfront with their racism.”

-Even once votes are cast, Americans have expressed anxiety over what could be a protracted ballot count.
+Even once votes are cast, some worry that there could be a protracted ballot count, with it taking days or more before a clear winner emerges if the race is close.

 As the United States has suffered through the deadliest coronavirus outbreak on the planet, many states have expanded early voting to reduce contagion-spreading crowds at polling stations.